runtipi/raspberrypi/README.md

 3. Download and install Raspberry Pi Imager from [here](https://www.raspberrypi.com/software/).
 Launch Raspberry Pi Imager and select your board.
 Then select the image you just downloaded and click the write button.
 The process will take about 5 minutes depending on your SD card.

 4. Insert the card into the Raspberry Pi, connect the ethernet cable and then the power cable.
-Wait around 10-15 minutes for it to download all the requirements and then access the dashboard by going to `tipi.local`.
+Wait around 10-15 minutes for it to download all the requirements and then access the dashboard by going to `runtipi.local`.

 ## SSH 💻

 SSH is enabled by default so you can see logs for any issues.
 Here are the credentials:

-- Hostname: `tipi.local`
+- Hostname: `runtipi.local`
-- User: `tipi`
+- User: `runtipi`
 - Password: `letthatselfhostingroll`

 ## Build the image yourself 🔨